 - ACIS or HRC: ACIS provides energy resolution which is useful for order separation, background suppression, and discrimination between multiple sources.
 The HRC is likely to be useful if high time resolution is necessary especially if the ACIS mode is not helpful for the observation in question.
 The HRC has not yet been used with the HETG and no calibration verification has yet been performed, so this detector is not recommended for general use. - Operating mode of ACIS-S: The ACIS-S array can operate in many modes, giving control over e.g., the read-area, pixel-binning, and read-frequency.
 The selection of the appropriate operating mode and its ramifications for the experiment is one of the most important that the user faces.
 A careful reading of Chapter 6 is recommended.
-The proposer should pay special attention to the pros and cons of designating optional CCDs for their HETGS observation, as opposed to simply requesting the entire ACIS-S chip set. - Selecting the aimpoint: The capability of moving the SIM along the spacecraft Z-axis (the cross-dispersion direction) is useful for placing the image (dispersed spectra and zeroth order) closer to the ACIS chip readouts.
+The proposer should pay special attention to the pros and cons of designating optional CCDs for their HETGS observation, as opposed to simply requesting the entire ACIS-S chip set.
+See Section 6.20.1 for details on designating optional CCDs.
+See Table 8.2 to determine the energies that correspond to various chips; for example for

+- a Y offset of 0.0, the energy range of the MEG spectrum that would be found on S0 is 0.334-0.482 keV while the HEG spectral range is 0.667-0.962 keV.
+These energy ranges will not be found in the m = -1 spectra if S0 is dropped. - Selecting the aimpoint: The capability of moving the SIM along the spacecraft Z-axis (the cross-dispersion direction) is useful for placing the image (dispersed spectra and zeroth order) closer to the ACIS chip readouts.
 This placement minimizes the effects of the row-dependent energy resolution of the FI chips.
 For a point source, the recommended placements, stated as offsets from the nominal position are -3 mm and -4 mm for ACIS TE and CC modes respectively.
 The recommended shift in TE mode allows space for background data to be obtained on the readout side of the dispersed image.
 The CC mode, however, integrates over the columns, and so there is no advantage gained, and thus the the image can be placed even closer to the readout.
 NB: Shifting the aimpoint may not be desirable if the target is extended or when there are several sources in the field. - Orientation of multiple (or extended) sources: One may need to specify a restricted range of spacecraft roll-angles to avoid overlapping spectra from multiple targets in the field, or to arrange that the dispersed spectra from particular features of an extended target do not similarly overlap.
 Note that roll angle constraints usually will lead to restrictions on the dates dates of target availability.
-See Chapter 3. - Offset pointing: Pointing offsets may be specified and used to include or exclude nearby sources, to keep an important spectral feature clear of the gaps between chips, to put a particular low-energy feature on the higher efficiency BI chip S1, etc. Offsets greater than one or two arc minutes will, however, degrade the image quality Chapter 4 - which in turn broadens the LRF (Section 8.2.2). - ACIS subarray modes: One might wish to reduce the ACIS-S frame time e.g. in order to minimize the effects of pileup.
+See Chapter 3. - Offset pointing: Pointing offsets may be specified and used to include or exclude nearby sources, to keep an important spectral feature clear of the gaps between chips, to put a particular low-energy feature on the higher efficiency BI chip S1, etc. Offsets greater than one or two arc minutes will, however, degrade the image quality Chapter 4 which in turn broadens the LRF (Section 8.2.2). - ACIS subarray modes: One might wish to reduce the ACIS-S frame time e.g. in order to minimize the effects of pileup.
 The user might consider using a subarray with the HETG, as described at http://space.mit.edu/ASC/calib/hetgsubarray.html.)